FrandsenGroup/beams/README.md

 <br>

 #### Specifying your Fit Parameters
-When you provide a valid fit expression you will see the table of parameters and the plot display below the input box update as you type.
+When you provide a valid fit expression you will see the table of parameters, and the plot display below the input box update as you type.
 Below is an example of valid input.

 ![beams logo](https://github.com/aPeter1/BEAMS/blob/assets/example_fit_expression.png)